Joseph Joachim: Joachim's own discography

 Original pressings are single-sided and have a flat red G&T label.
-Later reeditions have a black G&T label (or, from 1909, a label showing the 'His Master's Voice' trade-mark), and those made for the German market are double-sided.
+Later reeditions have a black G&T label (or, from 1909, from the 'His Master's Voice' record label), and those made for the German market are double-sided.

 A letter preserved in the EMI archives records the stringent conditions Joachim expected for the publicity for his recordings: sensational adverts were to be avoided, with no comparisons between his art and that of other violinists.
 The letter also stated that "it was only with the greatest difficulty that Professor Joachim was induced to play".